thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 The `govsync` message is used to request syncing of governance objects (`govobj` message and `govobjvote` message) with peers.

+This message responds in two ways depending on the request:

+1. When a masternode receives a `govsync` message with a hash of all zeros, it responds with a `govobj` inventory message (MSG_GOVERNANCE_OBJECT - 0x17) for all valid governance objects.
+Governance object votes are excluded in this type of response.

+2. When a masternode receives a `govsync` message with a specific hash, it responds with both a `govobj` inventory message (MSG_GOVERNANCE_OBJECT - 0x17) and a `govobjvote` inventory message (MSG_GOVERNANCE_OBJECT_VOTE - 0x18) for the single goverance object requested.

 | Bytes | Name | Data type | Required | Description |
 | ---------- | ----------- | --------- | -------- | -------- |